The Willpower Solution

 That’s right.
 We shouldn’t rely on willpower if we can help it.

 Use Willpower in Emergencies

 Sure you can run on pure willpower for a few weeks after January 1st or before a High School Reunion.
 But long-term, you just can’t spare the willpower resources.
-We’ve got real lives and real responsibilities that are using up our willpower reserves with little left for a weight loss journey.
+We’ve got real lives and real responsibilities that are using up our willpower reserves with little left for a health and weight loss journey.

 We should only use willpower as a last resort or in an emergency.
 And that's because at some point our bucket of willpower will run out.